alexkch/Grad-Admin-Portal/report/product.md

 **6. Technical highlights: interesting bugs, challenges, lessons learned, observations, etc.**

-Interesting bugs:
+* Interesting bugs:

-Challenges: We useed React in our project.
-But we need add Redux into our project to maximize the user experience.
-So we have to learn Redux.
+* Challenges: We didn't expect to use the language such as React since it is new to most of us.
+However, we found out that React might be the best tool to give a good user experience and design.
+As a result, we were learning a new language during the development, which is quite challenging.

-Lessons learned: React Details and Redux
+* Lessons learned: We learned new technologies such as React and redux.

 **7. Project management and progress reporting**